nburrus/tuxpaint/docs/sq_AL.UTF-8/README.txt

     or using a 'Starter' or 'Template' image (see below).
 You will first be asked whether you really want to do this.

+    When you use the 'Eraser' tool things you've added to your drawing will be removed, exposing the background you chose when starting a new drawing.
+    (See Mjete të Mundshme > Mjete Vizatimi > Mjeti “Gomë”.)

     ⌨ Note: You can also press [Tasti Kontroll / ⌘] + [N] on the keyboard to filloni një vizatim i ri.